 NASA astronaut landing at University of Leeds

-Proceeds from the event will go towards the International Space School Trust (ISSET), a UK charity that delivers unique space-related learning opportunities to children.
+Tickets are priced at £18 for adults and £12 for concessions, with the proceeds going towards the International Space School Trust (ISSET), a UK charity that delivers unique space-related learning opportunities to children.